-Irate mob attacks Karnataka MLA's house over Facebook post
+Bengaluru: 2 dead in violent clash over Facebook post, 110 arrested

 "I am hopeful that police will take action against all those who are responsible for this.
 I also request everyone to stay calm and maintain peace in the area," Khan tweeted.

 After learning about the incident, the Bengaluru Police Commissioner Kamal Pant had rushed to the spot but his intervention too did not stop the rioters.
 Meanwhile, Karnataka Home Minister Basavaraj Bommai said riots and arson are against law and warned the rioters that he has given police a free hand to contain the violence.

 "Issue to be probed but vandalism is not the solution.
 Additional forces deployed.
 Action will be taken against miscreants," he said.